AdarshSoni04/Summer-Olympic-Project/README.md

 About Project :

-We were given a dataset, in the form of a .csv file, through which we had to answer some questions using python code.
+I've taken a dataset, in the form of a .csv file, through which I had answered some questions using python code.
 Platform used to do this project is Google Colab.

 About me :